-Knowledge of Your Brand: Studies have shown that employees become more engaged when they understand how what they do fits into the overall purpose of the company.
-Similarly, workers with a clear understanding of your brand can be your small business’s best ambassadors in terms of generating excitement among both potential customers and prospective hires.
+Studies have shown that employees become more engaged when they understand how what they do fits into the company's overall purpose.
+Similarly, workers who clearly understand your brand can be your best ambassadors for generating excitement among potential customers and prospective hires.
 Ensure team members do indeed have a firm grasp of operations through questions like:

-- Do you feel you have a solid picture of the company’s future direction?
+- Do you have a solid picture of the company's future direction?

 - If someone asked you about our brand, how much confidence do you have that your response would be accurate?

-- How important do you feel your work is to the success of the company?
+- How important do you feel your work is to the company's success?

 - Has your role in meeting company objectives been effectively explained?

-Company Culture: When you work in close quarters and depend heavily on co-workers, maintaining good relationships is a necessity.
-Bad morale can spread quickly throughout the whole place and take a toll on the company culture.
-Feedback generated from these questions provides insight on feelings about the workplace and how well everyone gets along:
+Maintaining good relationships is necessary when you work in close quarters and depend heavily on co-workers.
+Bad morale can spread quickly throughout the whole place, taking a toll on the company culture.
+Feedback generated from these questions provides insight into feelings about the workplace and how well everyone gets along: